 Despite the support of the broomstick crutch and the knee brace, we were not making good time.
 There are no pictures on this journey down, as my entire concentration was simply on making progress.

-All through the previous 7 days, even on days when I dawdled or otherwise took longer to trek than the estimate, I would still reach the guesthouse comfortably before sundown.
+All through the previous seven days, even on days when I dawdled or otherwise took longer to trek than the estimated time, I would still reach the guesthouse comfortably before sundown.

 That evening, I performed my prayers by the rapids in uncertain state of purity, my willpower close to fraying, keenly aware of my utter inability to prepare myself.
 And the prayer of Moses was what I remembered: my Lord, I am in need of whatever good you would give me.